yannickjmt/qmk_firmware/keyboards/xd75/keymaps/yannick/readme.md

     needs on MACOS "unicode hex input" as keyboard preference needs Wincompose on windows.

+secret.h is in git/info/exclude
-To include the feature at compile time, include the flag `IS_YANNICK` like so:
+To include the emails at compile time, add them in secret.h and include the flag `IS_YANNICK` in the cmd:

 ```
 make xd75:yannick:dfu EXTRAFLAGS=-DIS_YANNICK